Sima Mao

 Sima Mao (司马楙 (司馬楙); died 14 July 311), courtesy name Kongwei (孔伟), was the youngest son of Sima Wang, Prince Cheng of Yiyang, and a grandson of Sima Fu, Prince Xian of Anping and a younger brother of Sima Yi, regent of the Cao Wei state during the Three Kingdoms era.
-Besides his heritage, Sima Mao was best known for his friendship with his second cousin Sima Yao, despite the great difference in their ages, as well as his support for some of Emperor Hui's regents during the War of the Eight Princes.
+Besides his heritage, Sima Mao was best known for his friendship with his second cousin Sima Yao, (Note: During the Cao Wei era, Sima Hong inherited the peerage of Marquis of Changwu Village (昌武亭侯) and fiefdom of 100 households from Sima Lang's son after the latter's death.
+The peerage and fiefdom were granted to Sima Lang's son during Cao Rui's reign; Sima Wang was about 21 years old when Cao Rui ascended the throne in 226.
+Thus, Sima Hong was likely born during Cao Rui's reign.
+When Sima Wang was made prince in Feb 266, he was already about 61 years old.
+At the same time, Sima Yao's eldest brother Sima Jin was only about 10.) as well as his support for some of Emperor Hui's regents during the War of the Eight Princes.
 Eventually, Sima Mao died during the Disaster of Yongjia in July 311.

 Background and life under Emperor Wu

 Sima Mao was born to Sima Wang in an unknown year as the youngest of four sons.
 His first recorded post was as a military officer under Sima Zhao in the early 260s, who like his father Sima Yi and elder brother Sima Shi, was also regent of the Cao Wei state.
 When his second cousin Sima Yan (son of Sima Zhao) usurped the throne from Cao Huan in February 266, Sima Mao, together with his elder brother Sima Hong (司马洪; father of Sima Wei), father, uncles and grandfather, were made princes on 9 February.
 Sima Mao's title was the Prince of Dongping and his fief consisted of 3097 households.
 Sima Wang died in August 271, while Sima Fu died in April the following year.
 Sima Hong died on 7 March 276.